On Truthful Mechanisms without Pareto-efficiency: Characterizations and Fairness: A Characterization for Strict Ordinal Preferences

+In this section, we use these results to prove the following characterization for partition mechanisms:

+\begin{restatable}{lemma}{strictpartition} Mechanism $f$ is truthful, non-bossy, and neutral if and only if $f$ is a serial-quota partition mechanism. \end{restatable}

+{ The proof of the characterization is highly technical, {so we next only present} an intuitive high-level overview of the proof, which captures the core ideas behind this characterization.
+The formal proof of the characterization, along with the necessary definitions and intermediate results is deferred to \cref{appendix:strict-partition}. }

-{We are now ready to prove the characterization result} for partition of goods when preferences are strict.
-This is the heart of the proof, and is based on an induction statement.
-First, we use \cref{first_picker} to show there must exist a ``first agent" $p_1$ with some quota $q_1$ that always gets his $q_1$-demand from $\MM$.
-Next, we use \cref{induced_mechanism} to show that after the first agent $p_1$ has taken her demand, the induced mechanism that allocates the remaining goods to the remaining agents is also truthful, non-bossy, and neutral.
+{The heart of the proof, is based on an induction statement: First, we use \cref{first-picker} to show there must exist a ``first agent'' $p_1$ with some quota $q_1$ that always gets her $q_1$-demand from $\MM$.
+Next, we prove that after the first agent $p_1$ has taken her demand, the mechanism that allocates the remaining goods to the remaining agents is also truthful, non-bossy, and neutral (see \cref{first-pick-independence} and \cref{induced-mechanism}).
 Applying the induction hypothesis, this tells us the induced mechanism is a serial-quota mechanism, for some quotas and ordering of the remaining agents.
-We then must show that the ordering and quotas of the induced mechanism are the same as the ordering and quotas of the original mechanism $f$ over lexicographic preference profiles, as defined in \cref{lexi_serial_quota}.
-Finally, we conclude that $f$ is a serial-quota partition mechanism for all preference profiles.
+We then must show that the ordering and quotas of the induced mechanism are the same as the ordering and quotas of the original mechanism $f$ over lexicographic preference profiles.
+Finally, we conclude that $f$ is a serial-quota partition mechanism for all preference profiles.}

-\begin{restatable}{lemma}{strictpartition} Let $f$ be a partition mechanism of a set $\MM$ of $m$ goods among a set $\NN$ of $n$ agents with strict preferences from some class $\PP\in \FFn(\MM)$.
-Then $f$ is truthful, non-bossy, and neutral if and only if $f$ is a serial-quota partition mechanism. \end{restatable}

-We are now ready to generalize this result and prove the main characterization result which allows the mechanism not to allocate all goods.